An overview of Sanger tools and workflows on PipeBio

 In the output file we can inspect the annotation results, check which genes and regions are present in the sequences, identify mutations and filter the sequences according to warnings.
 Through the status chart we can get an overview of the annotation results as well as a detailed list of the errors found.

-Sequence clustering is useful when handling large amounts of data in order to reduce the number of sequences to consider for further analyses, avoid data redundancy and group similar sequences into families sharing functional characteristics.
+If you wish to identify duplicate clones, you can do this easily by sequence clustering.
+Clustering is also useful when handling large amounts of data in order to reduce the number of sequences to consider for further analyses, avoid data redundancy and group similar sequences into families sharing functional characteristics.

 PipeBio offers a powerful tool for clustering Sanger sequences and it is also integrated in this automated workflow.
-In this example we cluster our reads on the CDR-H3 region using a 85% identify cutoff.
+In this example we cluster our reads on the VHH region using a 100% identify cutoff.
 The algorithm identifies different clusters in our data and also choses one single sequence to represent each cluster.

-After clustering, we have configured the workflow to extract the IgG-H region of the most representative sequence of each cluster and perform an alignment of the full sequence.
+After clustering, we have configured the workflow to extract the IgG-H region of the most representative sequence of each cluster and perform a Multiple Sequence Alignment (MSA) of the full variable domain sequences.
 If we sort the sequences by the cluster ID we can display the phylogenetic tree next to the aligned sequences.
 Sorting lets us observe how the different families of sequences group together in the tree.
 We can manually assign different labels to each sequence for better visualization of the data.

 Alignment-based diversity analysis